Mike Bordin: Other appearances

-Bordin performs on Jerry Cantrell's 2002 album, Degradation Trip.

 On January 21, 2001, Bordin competed on the television game show Who Wants to Be a Millionaire.
 He missed the $32,000 question, winning $1,000.
 His appearance on the show was not on the celebrity edition, but a normal edition with the jackpot raised at $1,810,000.
 Coincidentally, his wife Merilee had been the contestant right before him.
-She too reached the $32,000 question and missed.
+She also reached the $32,000 question and missed.
 Former Ozzy Osbourne bandmate Robert Trujillo (now of Metallica) attended in the audience.

 Personal life

 Mike Bordin was married in 1994 to Merilee Ann Bordin (née Hague) after dating for 10 years (since 1984).
 She is a classically trained chef and food stylist who studied at the University of California, Berkeley.
 Mike and Merilee have two daughters, Abby and Violet.
 Bordin's eldest daughter was born in 1997 when he was touring for Faith No More's Album of the Year, and Violet is an artist who designed poster art for the band.